tieum/swarm-traefik/README.md

 - `./hook.sh feature3` (ms1 and ms2  will both use feature3)

-**TODO** use the env var MS_URL when building the image for ms1 to communicate with ms2
+**TODO** override the env var MS_URL when lauching the ms1 services to communicate with ms2

 ## Setup